 In January 1997 it was published as RFC-2083 (informational) with technical content identical to that of the W3C Recommendation.

-In October 1998, the PNG 1.1 specification was approved by the PNG Development Group.
+In October 1998, the PNG 1.1 specification was approved by the PNG Development Group, and it was released in December 1998.